 - Should I change how I exercise?

 - Should I have surgery to remove the infected part of my lung?

-- What is my chance of being cured?
+- What is my chance of healing completely from my infection?